BREEAM Infrastructure (formerly CEEQUAL)is the world leading, evidence-based, sustainability assessment scheme for civil engineering projects.

 Climate change poses a rapidly increasing challenge.
 One way to approach this challenge is to live more sustainably and this is crucial to maintaining and protecting our natural environment, our ecosystems, and the numerous ecosystem services provided to society.

-As laid out in the CEEQUAL technical manuals, CEEQUAL encourages sustainability best practice across eight distinct categories.
+As laid out in the BREEAM Infrastructure technical manuals, BREEAM Infrastructure encourages sustainability best practice across eight distinct categories.
 To learn more about these, explore the sections below.

 The Management category considers how sustainability issues are incorporated into the overall management of the project.
 It covers the principles of sustainable development and the management of environmental and social performance throughout the planning, design and construction of a project.